ThacienneUwimanayantumye/Beta-Binomial-Dose-Response-Models-for-Salmonella-data/README.md

  ## Features

--**Hierarchical Model:** Incorporates hyperparameters for strain-specific dose-response variability.
+- **Hierarchical Model:** Incorporates hyperparameters for strain-specific dose-response variability.
--**Bayesian Inference:** Implements MCMC to estimate parameters using OpenBUGS.
+* **Bayesian Inference:** Implements MCMC to estimate parameters using OpenBUGS.
--**Predictive Analysis:** Includes predictions for a new strain.
++ **Predictive Analysis:** Includes predictions for a new strain.
--**Visualization:** Generates detailed plots for MCMC convergence, contour analysis, histograms, and dose-response curves.
+- **Visualization:** Generates detailed plots for MCMC convergence, contour analysis, histograms, and dose-response curves.

  ## Prerequisites